mandeptraii/GameLatHinh/README.md

 Follow this path to play game:   GameLatHinh\WindowsFormsApplication2\WindowsFormsApplication2\bin\Debug\WindowsFormsApplication2.exe
-Wish you have happy gaming time
+Open volumn is recommend, and make sure you play to level 3.
+Wish you have happy gaming time :>